631

 end-user but leaves it up to the shipping company to

-take care of that part, it leaves the shipping company
+take care of that part, the shipping company in

-as told by an informant at a shipping company; “no,
+informant at a shipping company says: “no, we do not

-we do not have that much focus on the end-users on
+have that much focus on the end-users on the ship,

-the ship, but we ensure to collect as many
+but we ensure to collect as many perspectives as

-act as gatekeepers and designated user facilitators by
+and designated user facilitators by other actors.
+Actors

-understanding can help avoid many of the traps of
+avoid many of the traps of inducing change with

-affect others negatively, because you just did not see it
+because you just did not see it from that perspective”

 Shipping companies might increasingly face this